Tr – Azam Ali, an Ahmadi Moslem – Ch 02 – Best, The

 1950's - Rawalpindi - Ch.
 Faqir Mohd and Ch.
 Azam Ali

-My maternal grandfather Chaudhri Faqir Mouhammad (left) and Father Ch Azam Ali (right).
+My maternal grandfather Chaudhri Faqir Muhammad (left) and Father Ch Azam Ali (right).
 Their devotional growth was paid glorious tribute by the Khalifa-tool-Massih II, r.u.h., in his Annual Conference Speech in 1933, A.D. in Qadian, India (History of Ahmadiyyat, Vol 6, pp 132, 133).
 They later became related as the father-in-law and son-in-law.
 They sat for me for this photograph around 1950 A.D. in Rawalpindi, Pakistan.
 (See Tr – Azam Ali, An Ahmadi Moslem – as seen by daughter)

 Sought to be the Best